MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This Behavior plays an audio clip loaded from the `Resources` folder in your project’s asset folder.
+The Play Audio File behavior plays an audio clip loaded from the `Resources` folder in your project’s asset folder.
 VR Builder supports all audio file formats supported by Unity, which are:

 - aif
 - wav